glorylo/Joyride/docs/HandlingModalDialogs.md

    ```
    The priority queue ranges from normal range of 1 - 100, where the lower the higher priority.
 You may have a several modal dialogs with the same priority and in which case their order of detection within each other is randomized.
 Without adding a *Detect* attribute, the detection of that particular modal dialog is dropped to the bottom of the queue of 100.
 If you want something to be last in detection, simply give it a priority value of over 100.

 2. Some screens you want to restrict the dialogs to a subset for detection.
 Let's say you have a particular screen, which only has a set of modal dialogs appear on load.
 If the *I dismiss any modal dialog* step is used, you can restrict the particular screen to dismissing any of the subset in the **order of dialogs to detect**.
-You can override that AcceptModalDialog:
+You can override the AcceptModalDialog method:
    ```csharp
       public override Screen AcceptModalDialog(bool accept)
       {